 Each National Focal Centre must submit information on deviations from the above recommended procedures or changes of methods.
 Periodical quality control evaluations may be requested by the Programme Coordinating Centre to be part of integrated evaluations.
-References to any publications arising from the work on the Level I/ II plots should be notified so that they can be listed on the ICP Forests web site.
+References to any publications arising from the work on the Level I/ II plots should be notified so that they can be listed on the ICP Forests website.

-7. References
+7 References

-- Fritschen, L.J. & Gay, L. W. (1979): Environmental instrumentation.
-In: Reichle, D.E.: Springer Advanced texts in the life sciences.
+- Fritschen, L.J. & Gay, L. W. (1979): Envrionmental instrumentation.
+In : Reichle, D.E.: Springer Advanced texts in the life sciences.
 216 p. - Gash, J.H.C.
 1986.
 Observations of turbulence downwind of a forest-heath interface.
-Boundary Layer Meteorology 36, 227-237. - Munro, D.S., Oke, T.R.
+Boundary Layer Meteorology 36, 227-237. - Goldberg, V.; Mayer, H.; Schindler, D., Söhl, D.; Bernhofer, C. (2012): Progress in Forest Meteorology.
+Promet 38, 1/2,69 79. - Munro, D.S., Oke, T.R.
 1975.
 Aerodynamic boundary layer adjustment over a crop in neutral stability.
 Boundary Layer Meteorology 9, 53-61. - Oke, T.R (1987): Boundary layer climates.
 2nd edition, Routledge, London and New York. - WMO.
 1981.
 "Guide to hydrologic practices, Vol. I: Data acquisition and processing," WMO-No. 168.
 Geneva, Switzerland. - WMO.
 1983.
 "Guide to hydrologic practices, Vol. II: Analysis, forecasting and other applications," WMO-No. 168, 4th edition.
+Geneva, Switzerland.

-Geneva, Switzerland. - WMO, 1983.
+- WMO, 1983.
 Guide to Climatological Practices.
 Second Edition.
 WMO No. 100.
 Geneva, Switzerland.
 Supplement No. 1.
 Geneva, WMO 1984.
 Supplement No. 2.
 Geneva, WMO. - WMO, 2008.
 Guide to Meteorological Instruments and Methods of Observation.
 Seventh Edition.
 WMO No. 8.
 Secretariat of the World Meteorological Organisation, Geneva, Switzerland.

-Annex 1: Measurement of meteorological variables
+Annex I - Measurement of meteorological variables

-This annex gives general (not exhaustive) information on the instruments for meteorological measurements of wind, temperature, relative humidity, precipitation, soil moisture and solar radiation.
+This annex gives general (not exhaustive) information on the instruments for meteorological measurements of wind, temperature, relative air humidity, precipitation, soil moisture and global radiation.
 A standard design of a meteorological station is shown in figure 1.
 The choice of an instrument for a particular application should be guided by the data quality objectives of the application: as a minimum these objectives should include the accuracy and the resolution of the data needed by the application.
 Other considerations are the cost of the instrument, the cost of routine maintenance, the needs of ruggedness and sensitivity.
 More comprehensive guidelines on instrumentation are found in WMO (no. 8).